apigeecs/apigee-migrate-tool/README.md

 **IMPORTANT**
-- It is recommended to take a backup of both the system using the backup scripts provided with the sdk before running this tool.
+- It is recommended to take a backup of both the system using the backup scripts provided with the opdk before running this tool.
 - All exports tasks work on the “from” configurations in config.js and store the data in the “data” folder on your local system.
 - All imports and delete tasks work on the “to” configurations in config.js.
 - **Deletes made using these scripts cannot be rollbacked.
 Please use delete commands with caution.**